CoreVar/CLI-Tools/README.md

 2. **Create a New Simple CLI Project**
     - Simple CLI
       ```bash
-      dotnet new cli-simple
+      dotnet new cli-simple -n MyCli
       ```
     - OR Components CLI
       ```bash
-      dotnet new cli-components
+      dotnet new cli-components -n MyCli
       ```

 ### Add Tools to an Existing Project